-What I want to talk about is what I’m calling the ‘bastardizing of personal development’.
+Today I want to talk about what I call the ‘bastardizing of personal development’.

 Specifically, I want to label it as ‘The Tai Lopez Effect’.